School District Of The City Of York

 Later, she worked for Atkins House, a transition facility for female offenders leaving prison.
 There, Orr saw the need for more housing facilities to serve this population.
 She opened the Willows on East Poplar Street, a transitional housing facility for female offenders, in the 1990s until about 2002.

 Orr was appointed to the district’s Board of School Directors in 2009 and later elected.
-She is now serving her second four-year term.
-Orr has served as the board’s president for three years.
+She is now serving her third four-year term.
+Orr has served as the board’s president since 2011.

 Orr is the youngest of four siblings, all of whom attended the School District of the City of York.
 She has raised five grandchildren, all of whom graduated from high school.
 She has also served as a caretaker for three great-grandchildren.